lf-edge/ekuiper/docs/en_US/extension/native/develop/overview.md

 Developers of eKuiper plugin can specify metadata files during the development process.
 These metadata files are mainly used in the following aspects:

 - Plugin compilation: For plugins in the directories `plugins/sinks` and `plugins/sources`, if the developer provides related metadata files, eKuiper will automatically compile the plugins when the version is released, and then automatically upload these plugins to the EMQ plugin download website: www.emqx.io/downloads/kuiper/vx.x.x/plugins, where `x.x.x` is the version number.

   **<u>Note: Due to the limitations of Golang plugins, these automatically compiled plugins can run in the container of the corresponding version released by eKuiper.
-However, for the directly downloaded binary installation package, or the binary package compiled by the user , these downloaded plugins are not guaranteed to work properly. </u>**
+However, for the directly downloaded binary installation package, or the binary package compiled by the user, these downloaded plugins are not guaranteed to work properly. </u>**

 - Visualization: from version 0.9.1, eKuiper will release the management console synchronously with the version, which can be used to manage eKuiper nodes, streams, rules, and plugins.
 Plugin metadata provided by developers can make it more convenient for users to use plugins.
 Therefore, it is strongly recommended that plugin developers provide corresponding metadata files when submitting plugins.
 The metadata file is in JSON format.
 The file name is consistent with that of the plugin and is placed in the root directory of the compressed package together with the plugin.